ayeaton/HHOT/README.md

 between A and B, as well as the OT distance between A and A and B and B.

-To use the HHOT code with the example provided here, run from your HHOT directory:
+To use the HHOT code with the example provided in the data directory, run from your HHOT directory:

 ```